The OSS Projects You Depend on Take Security Seriously. Do You?

 The effective security of a project is a function of several factors:

-• How widely used is the project? - A larger ecosystem for an OSS project will result in more eyeballs reporting flaws and more interest in quickly addressing vulnerabilities.
+• How widely used is the project? - A larger ecosystem for an OSS project will lead to more eyeballs reporting flaws and more interest in quickly addressing vulnerabilities.

-If you want to start taking application security seriously, you can take a first step by starting to scan your dependencies with the Nexus 2.0 Repository Health Check.
+If you want to take application security seriously, you can take a first step by scanning your dependencies with the Sonatype Nexus Repository 2.0 Repository Health Check.

 Picture of Tim OBrien